Robert Durst takes stand at his trial, denies killing friend

 “I kept begging my father to move,” Durst said, “but he never sold the house where his wife died.”

-Asked if her ran away from camp and ran away from school, Durst answered,
+Durst said he did all he could to get away after that.

-“I ran away from everywhere,” Durst answered.
+“I ran away from everywhere.”

-A stronger, much wordier Durst told the same story in interviews for the 2015 HBO documentary series, “The Jinx.”
+While he is charged with just one killing in California, prosecutors have been allowed to present evidence from the Texas case.
+There, Durst testified that his Galveston neighbor Morris Black was killed in a struggle after entering his home with a gun.
+From the stand, Durst described chopping up and disposing of the body, but the jury found him not guilty of murder.

-As he said he would when the trial began in Los Angeles Superior Court more than a year ago, DeGuerin went through with the risky move of calling a murder defendant to testify, just as he did with Durst at his 2003 Texas murder trial, when the wealthy heir was acquitted.
+Prosecutors have also been allowed to present evidence that Durst killed his wife, who disappeared in New York in 1982.
+Kathie Durst’s body was never found, but she has been declared legally dead.
+Durst has never been charged in connection with her disappearance, and has denied having anything to do with it.

 Durst, who has bladder cancer and several other ailments that he listed from the stand, wore the brown jail attire he’s had on in court for the past few weeks of the trial.
 His attorneys said he’s been unable to stand to put on a suit.
-The judge has denied several requests for delays and a motion for a mistrial because of the health woes.

-Durst testified while sitting in a wheelchair, and struggled to hear both the clerk when he was sworn in and DeGuerin as he asked questions, using a tablet that showed a live transcription to help him understand.
+Durst struggled to hear both the clerk when he was sworn in and DeGuerin as he asked questions, using a tablet that showed a live transcription to help him understand.

 Durst also struggled to hear the prosecution’s objections and the judge’s rulings on them, frequently speaking after he was told to stop.